 2# Neeta Lulla

 The Czarina of Fashion industry is no stranger to praises for exceptional work and designs.
 She has styled innumerable movies and dressed the royalty of Bollywood.
-She is not just your regular designer and stylist but she believes in using her work as a mode of social activism and boosting awareness.
+She is not just an A-lister designer and stylist but she believes in using her work as a mode of social activism and boosting awareness.
 Her collections in the recent years have promoted the importance of acknowledging gender based violence.
 Neeta Lulla has been and will always be a force to be reckoned with in the fashion industry.

 3# Ritu Kumar

 Ritu Kumar is one the most revered designers in the Indian Fashion Industry.
 Her designs focus on natural fabrics and traditional prints and weaving techniques, keeping the essence of Indian heritage alive in the modern world.
 She has put the traditional Indian saree on the map with her unique styles.
-Having being awarded the Padma Shri by the Indian Government, Ritu Kumar has spread the reach of Indian wear far and wide into the global market.
+Having being awarded with the Padma Shri by the Indian Government, Ritu Kumar has spread the reach of Indian wear far and wide into the global market.

 Anavila believes in thoughtful creation which leads to meaningful and sustainable fashion.
 The materials used in her designs are chosen responsibly and create happy work communities that strongly focus on design and detail.
 She has redefined comfort, luxury and elegance for today's woman.
 With countless feathers on her hat, Anavila has simplified the saree giving it a contemporary avatar for the modern woman.